kunalgarg/BeecashAssignment/README.md

 **Features:**

 1. Supports both iPhones and Android.
-2. Application has been developed on Xcode version 10.2.1 with Swift 5 Language.
+2. Application has been developed on React Native version 0.61.5.

 **Requirements:**